 He came into contact with the family constellations work of Bert Hellinger in Germany in the mid-'90s, and since then has utilised this methodology in order to work with clients and understand the subtle and hidden dynamics of trauma in systems.

 He teaches trauma theory at the University of Applied Sciences, works with individuals and facilitates workshops in Germany and many other countries, including the UK.
 He also teaches the theory and the method at his own institute in Munich.

 Verwirrte Seelen (2002, Kösel, Munich), not available in English.

 Trauma, Bonding and Family Constellations: Understanding and Healing Injuries of the Soul (2008).
 Green Balloon Publishing, UK.

 Splits in the Soul: Integrating Traumatic Experiences (2011).
 Green Balloon Publishing, UK.

 Symbiosis and Autonomy: Symbiotic Trauma - Love Beyond Entanglement (2012).
 Green Balloon Publishing, UK.

 Trauma, Fear and Love: How the Constellation of the Intention supports Healthy Autonomy (2015).
 Green Balloon Publishing, UK.

 Early Trauma: Pregnancy, Birth and First Years of Life (2016).
 Green Balloon Publishing, UK.

-My Body, My Trauma, My 'I' (2018) currently being translated into English.
-Due for publication in the Autumn, Green Balloon Publishing, UK.
+My Body, My Trauma, My 'I' - Setting up Intentions; Exiting Our Traumabiography (2018) Green Balloon Publishing, UK.